I7-Examples/Bronze/docs/source.txt

 Taking inventory is acting confused.
 Looking is acting confused.
 Examining an examined thing is acting confused.

 After acting confused for the sixth turn:
-	if in the Great Dining Hall, do nothing;
+	if the location is the Great Dining Hall, do nothing;
 	otherwise remind about assistance.

 To remind about assistance: